-- PO Box 1170, Jerusalem 91010
+- Address: Kanfei Nesharim 5, PO Box 1170, Jerusalem 91010

 - Fax: 02-6559404

-- Following the medical committee decision, the family will be directed to Family Court to confirm eligibility for the exemption.
+- After submitting the request, families who children are entitled to a benefit of 188% or for whom the medical committee established 100% disability/90% weighted disability, will be directed to the Family Court to confirm eligibility for the exemption.

 - The parents must go to court as the minor's legal guardians with a request for declaratory relief in order to receive the authorization to make use of the benefit to which they are entitled.